andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/what-in-the-world-is-an-escaping-closure-in-swift.md

   - Swift

 ---
-If you're mostly in the business of coding up closures to pass off to other functions as [callbacks][1], you may not have run into the concept of an &#8220;escaping closure&#8221; yet.
+If you're mostly in the business of coding up closures to pass off to other functions as [callbacks][1], you may not have run into the concept of an "escaping closure&#8221; yet.

-When you step out of the role of consuming other peoples' APIs in to the realm of creating your own (and [you do this all the time][2]!), _this_ is where you'll likely run into the concept of an &#8220;escaping closure&#8221; in certain scenarios.
+When you step out of the role of consuming other peoples' APIs in to the realm of creating your own (and [you do this all the time][2]!), _this_ is where you'll likely run into the concept of an "escaping closure&#8221; in certain scenarios.

 I want to start off by defining the term.
-Then I'll throw out a couple of usage scenarios that cause us to need to think in terms of a closure &#8220;escaping&#8221;.
+Then I'll throw out a couple of usage scenarios that cause us to need to think in terms of a closure "escaping&#8221;.

 <a name="definition" class="jump-target"></a>